GenieFramework/Genie.jl/docs/4--Developing_Micro_Apps.md

 └── src
 ```

+These are the roles of each of the files and folders:

-- `Manifest.toml` and `Project.toml` are used by Julia and `Pkg` to manage the app's dependencies
+- `Manifest.toml` and `Project.toml` are used by Julia and `Pkg` to manage the app's dependencies.
-- `bin/` includes scripts for staring up a Genie REPL or a Genie server in the app's context (loading the app)
+- `bin/` includes scripts for staring up a Genie REPL or a Genie server in the app's context (loading the app).
-- `bootstrap.jl`, `genie.jl`, as well as all the files within `src/` are used by Genie to load the application and should not be modified
+- `bootstrap.jl`, `genie.jl`, as well as all the files within `src/` are used by Genie to load the application and should not be user modified
-- `config/` includes the per-environment configuration files
+- `config/` includes the per-environment configuration files.
-- `env.jl` sets up the default environment for the app - can be edited to set the default environment (one of `dev`, `test` or `prod`)
+- `env.jl` sets up the default environment for the app - can be edited to set the default environment (one of `dev`, `test` or `prod`).
+The default environment is `dev`.
-- `log/` is used by Genie to store per-environment log files
+- `log/` is used by Genie to store per-environment log files.
-- `public/` includes static files exposed on the internet (the document root)
+- `public/` the document root, includes static files exposed by the on the network/internet.
 - `routes.jl` dedicated file for registering Genie routes.

 ## Adding logic